matchai/awesome-pinned-gists/README.md

 - [bird-box](https://github.com/matchai/bird-box) - Update a pinned gist to contain the latest tweets of a Twitter user.
 - [waka-box](https://github.com/matchai/waka-box) - Update a pinned gist to contain your weekly WakaTime stats.
+- [strava-box](https://github.com/JohnPhamous/strava-box) - Update a gist to contain your YTD Strava distances.

 ## GitHub